fusionjs/fusionjs/fusion-plugin-service-worker/README.md

 ### Default Service Worker

-To use the default service worker, your `src/sw.js` should look like this:
+To use the default service worker, your `src/sw.js` should probably look like this:
+(you can take advantage of the `handlers` module to reduce boilerplate)

 ```js
 import {getHandlers} from "fusion-plugin-service-worker";